gavinln/presto-minio/README.md

 psql -h localhost -U postgres -d dbt_example
 ```

-10. Change the dbt_project.yml profile to dbt_example
+10. Change the profile option in dbt_project.yml to dbt_example

 11. List the resources of the project